 • Teach young children to say “no thanks” to unapproved foods. ’Tis the season of sharing and well-meaning adults and children, who will offer food without consulting the parent.
 Through role play, teach your child to say “no thanks” politely to anything that you have not approved.

 • Bring goodies so your child doesn’t feel left out.
 Involve him in selecting or making a really special (read “junky”) treat.
-A pack of raisins won’t measure up when all the other kids get SpongeBob SquarePants holiday cupcakes.
+A pack of raisins won’t measure up when all the other kids get super hero holiday cupcakes.

 • Lighten the load for the host.
 Offer to bring a dish which is safe for your child and can be enjoyed by others.
-At our neighborhood New Year’s Eve potluck, my family takes care of the kids’ meal – pizza, veggies, and potato chips – a popular treat for all of the kids.
+At our neighborhood New Year’s Eve potluck, my family used to take care of the kids’ meal – pizza, veggies, and potato chips – a popular treat for all of the kids.

 • Be careful of what others don’t know.
 Friends and relatives may know how to avoid obvious allergens such as peanuts and nuts in baked goods, while they may forget about nut extracts or that butter is, in fact, made from milk.
 They might not be aware of the risks of cross-contamination through shared utensils.
-They also may not be label savvy, and not recognize scientific names for allergens such as casein (milk) or albumen (egg).
+They also may not be label savvy, and not realize your child cannot eat foods that has “may contain” warnings for allergens.

 • Remind your food allergic teen about kissing risks.
 Talk to your teen about the importance of teaching his date about his food allergies.
 An intimate kiss could trigger an allergic reaction if his date has eaten something to which he’s allergic.